-- Ambient temperature - Air velocity - · Thermal efficiency of the end system application - · Parts mounted on system PCB that may block airflow - Real airflow characteristics at the converter location
+- Ambient temperature - · Air velocity - Thermal efficiency of the end system application - · Parts mounted on system PCB that may block airflow - Real airflow characteristics at the converter location

-8.2 Safe Operating Area Curves
+8.2 Safe Operating Area Curve

-Thermal characterisation data is presented in the datasheet in a safe operating area curve format which are repeated here in Figures 14 and 15.
-These SOA curves show the load current versus the ambient air temperature and velocity.
+Thermal characterisation data is presented in the datasheet in a safe operating area curve format which is repeated here in Figure 14.
+This SOA curve shows the load current versus the ambient air temperature and velocity.